snu-sf/promising-arm/README.md

 - `make`: quickly build without checking the proofs.

-- `./build.sh`: build with checking all the proofs.
-It will incrementally copy the development to `.build` sub-directory, and then build there.
+- `make build`: build with checking all the proofs.

 - Interactive Theorem Proving: use [ProofGeneral](https://proofgeneral.github.io/) or [CoqIDE](https://coq.inria.fr/download).
 Note that `make` creates `_CoqProject`, which is then